-Studies carried out by the Navy Hydrography Center, together with universities and research institutions, made it possible to determine an initial area of possible occurrence of oil disposal, guiding the initial research efforts.
+Studies carried out by the Navy Hydrography Centre, together with universities and research institutions, made it possible to determine an initial area of possible occurrence of oil disposal, guiding the initial research efforts.

-At the same time, the Federal Police (PF), through geointeligence, identified a satellite image of July 29, related to an oil spill located 733.2 km (about 395 nautical miles) east of the state of Paraíba.
+At the same time, the Federal Police (PF), through geo-intelligence, identified a satellite image of July 29, related to an oil spill located 733.2 km (about 395 nautical miles) east of the state of Paraiba.
 This image was compared with images from earlier dates where no spots were identified.

 The oil collected on the shore of the north-eastern coast has been subjected to various analyses in laboratories that have proven to originate from oil fields in Venezuela.

 This information was supplemented by verification of other parameters such as cargo, port of origin, travel route and shipowners’ information.